Persuasive (song): Background and release

 Doechii announced a remix for "Persuasive" with SZA in July 2022, with a video of her reaction to SZA's feature on the song.
 Both artists are under the same label, Top Dawg Entertainment.

 It debuted on the Billboard Mainstream R&B/Hip-Hop Airplay chart at number 37 on September 17, 2022.
 The song ultimately peaked at number 33 after three weeks on the chart.

 Music video

 The music video for the "Persuasive" Remix was released on September 1, 2022.

 Charts

+Live performances

+Doechii performed the "Persuasive" remix with SZA at Camp Flog Gnaw Carnival 2024, a festival curated by rapper Tyler, the Creator.